Chairman Steps Down As NPR Grapples With Harassment Crisis

 "It's really prided itself on being a place where women and men are treated equally and fairly.
 That's at the core of who we are," said Rachel Martin, a host of the NPR show Morning Edition.
 "Because of that, this cuts deeper.
 We have thought of ourselves — perhaps naively — as exempt from something like this."

-Women have served as CEO, board chair, news chief, general counsel, chief operating officer, as well as the heads of all major shows and reporting desks at NPR.
+Women have served as CEO, board chair, news chief, general counsel and chief operating officer, as well as the heads of all major shows and reporting desks at NPR.
 Often they hold a majority of positions as the network's top hosts and war correspondents.

 "Because it's so antithetical to this organization's norms and code of conduct," Martin said, the harassment scandal "carries a heavier emotional distress."

 Conversations with two dozen NPR female journalists suggested some fissures lie along generational lines.
-Desire for swift action against employee misbehavior and the executives who did not immediately punish it, strong among younger staffers, seemed less pronounced among those with more years under their belt at the network.
+Desire for swift action against employee misbehavior and the executives who did not immediately punish it, strong among younger staffers, seemed less pronounced among some of those with more years under their belt at the network.

 Michael Oreskes, NPR's senior vice president and chief editor for news, was forced to resign on Nov.
 1 after accusations surfaced that he had previously sexually harassed women.
 Two women who said they had been seeking jobs at The New York Times when he was Washington bureau chief there nearly two decades ago accused him of forcibly kissing them.
 Multiple younger female journalists at NPR said he left them deeply uncomfortable by embarking on intimate conversations over extended dinners or by engaging them repeatedly in exchanges via unsolicited private messages.